Anshraut9/ConvoQuest/README.md

 👉 ---website(local host)---

-You’ll see the ConvoQuest dashboard with three tabs:
+You will find the dashboard organized into three functional modules:

-💬 Chatbot
+💬 Chatbot: General AI assistance.

-🧠 Quiz Generator
+🧠 Quiz Master: Topic-based 20-question assessments.

-🕒 History
+🥊 Shadow Boxer: Simulation and performance scoring.

 # 🧠 Technologies Used